Semen Division & Collection

-Goats can be collected any day, but to maximize efficiency we synchronize our does once a month and schedule most collections on that day.
-We try to find a date that works best for all involved.
+Goats can be collected any day, but to maximize efficiency we synchronize our does twice a month and schedule most collections on those days.
+We try to find dates that work best for all involved.
 If our next collection date does not work for you we can schedule you for the following month.
 If neither of those works for you, there are other options.
 One option is to bring your own doe in heat to collect from.
 The second option is to electro ejaculate your buck.
 If electro ejaculation is used please be assured that we take all necessary precautions to ensure the safety of your animal.

 At the time of collection we typically dilute semen to 100 million sperm cells per straw.
 If you desire a different dosage rate, please let us know prior to collection so the dilution rate can be adjusted accordingly, additional fees may apply.
 Semen is typically frozen in 0.5 cc straws, but 0.25 cc straws are available upon request.
 Once semen is collected and diluted, we are not able to adjust the dilution rate.

 We can electro ejaculate rams and normally dilute semen to 50 million sperm cells per straw.
 If you desire a higher dosage for use in ET work, please let us know prior to collection so that we can adjust the dilution rate.
 Once semen is collected and diluted, we are not able to adjust the dilution rate.
 Ram collections can be scheduled at any time.
 AV collection is also available for rams.
 At the time of scheduling appointments, ask about our ewe synchronization availability.